Harduim/Data-Modeling-Postgres/README.md

 ### Database
 - Navigate to the project folder
-- Create the postgress container: `docker-compose up`
+- Create the postgres container: `docker-compose up`
 - Create the **sparkifydb** database and tables: `python3 create_tables.py`

 ### Conda